VazkiiMods/Botania/doc/omake.md

 Kekimurus was shocked.
 So focused they were on their singular quest for a sweeter food, that the thought of others not being able to tolerate as high an amount of sugars never crossed their mind.
-In shame, they shut down Kekimurus Foods and apologized profusely, settling numerous lawsuits for massive sums of money.
+In shame, they shut down Kekimurus Foods and apologized profusely, settling numerous lawsuits for massive sums of Mana.

 Privately, however, Kekimurus continued operating their laboratory.
 The search would continue for an even sweeter food, and the product of that labor would from now on only be